jamesdeal89/ARmagazines/README.md

 This is a free and open-source fork of the Microsoft VSCode Integrated Development Environment.
 It has the same features as the main branch however the open-source aproach makes it more attractive.
 It can be found here: https://github.com/VSCodium/vscodium
 #### Python3:
 Python is a high-level programming language with a focus on simple, 'English-like' syntax.
 While it's back-end is often considered inefficient in comparison to others, it's still a powerful language with many API and libraries avaliable which will no doubt be useful for a project which will need to integrate with webcams and other hardware.

-### Client Details
-My client for this project is the school's media studies department, specifically Mr.Robson.
-The main idea of the project came from him and therefore a Q&A style interview would help me better understand what his goals and objectives for the proposed project is.
-### Interview with Client:
-#### What would you like the project to achieve?
-INSERT ANSWER HERE
-#### What are the key features of a program like this?
-INSERT ANSWER HERE
-#### Are there any additional features you would be interested in?
-INSERT ANSWER HERE
-#### What already exisiting AR or other related products interest you?
-INSERT ANSWER HERE

 ### Research On Algorithms / Aproaches That Could Be Used:
 #### OpenCV Documentation - Displaying Video And Capturing Camera Feeds: